Tech-at-DU/react-product-list/README.md

 ## Some Visuals

 Some people like pictures.
 Here are a few images showing what the project might look like when you are finished, with some notes.

+The images below show all of the challenges solved including the stretch challenges.
+At each step you'll get one piece of the images below.

 ![picture-1](notes/picture-1.png)